metwork-framework/mfserv/docs/950-old_docs/040-mfserv_create_plugins.md

 .. seealso::
     | `A new way to serve (python) web apps article <https://medium.com/metwork-framework/a-new-way-to-serve-python-web-apps-d5662ab69dc0>`_

-.. index:: Django template, postinstall
 .. _mfserv_create_plugins_the_django_template:
 ### The `django` template

-The `django` plugin template enables you to initialize a plugin containing a single rough :index:`Django` project and a first `Hello World!` application in this project.
+The `django` plugin template enables you to initialize a plugin containing a single rough `Django` project and a first `Hello World!` application in this project.

 One your plugin is initialized, you will have a python virtual environment containing a collection of modules, including Django.